umbraco/UmbracoDocs/15/umbraco-cms/customizing/package-manifest.md

 ### Extensions

-The `extensions` field is an array of UI Extension objects.
-Each object describes a single UI Extension.
+The `extensions` field is an array of Extension Manifest objects.
+Each object describes a single client extension.

-There are three generic fields that are common to all UI Extensions:

-* `type` - The type of the UI Extension.
-* `alias` - The alias of the UI Extension.
-This must be unique.
-* `name` - The name of the UI Extension.
+Read more about these in the [Extension Manifests article](./extending-overview/extension-registry/extension-manifest.md).

 These are the current types of UI Extensions: